oracle/python-oracledb/doc/src/api_manual/deprecations.rst

 of python-oracledb.
 The cx_Oracle driver itself is obsolete and should not be used for new development.

+.. list-table-with-summary:: Deprecated in python-oracledb 3.4
+    :header-rows: 1
+    :class: wy-table-responsive
+    :summary: The first column, Name, displays the deprecated feature.
+The second column, Comments, includes information about the deprecation and the replacement to use, if applicable.
+    :name: _deprecations_3_4

+    * - Name
+      - Comments
+    * - The x86_64 macOS and 32-bit Windows platforms are deprecated.
+They will be desupported when the `cryptography <https://pypi.org/project/cryptography/>`__ package desupports them, see the `cryptography deprecation announcement <https://mail.python.org/archives/list/python-announce-list@python.org/thread/R4BZNC36MSFLKULA74KILLFY6GP3VCPA/>`__.
+      - Use arm64 macOS or 64-bit Windows instead.

 .. list-table-with-summary:: Deprecated in python-oracledb 3.0
     :header-rows: 1
     :class: wy-table-responsive